 How does the Partition Method work?

-When prompted by the NObreath®, patients simply need to exhale through the mouthpiece into the monitor, following the onscreen motivational guide.
+When prompted by the NObreath®, patients simply need to exhale through the mouthpiece into the device, following the onscreen motivational guide.

-As the breath sample enters the NObreath® FeNO monitor, the first few seconds are partitioned and vented through the monitor bypassing the sensor chamber.
+As the breath sample enters the NObreath® FeNO device, the first few seconds are partitioned and vented through the device bypassing the sensor chamber.
 After the partition period has elapsed, the pump will begin to draw the remaining viable sample into the sensor chamber, where the breath sample will be analysed.